The URO Collection

 Between 2024 and 2027, the Archives are participating in a project focused on digitizing and thoroughly cataloguing the collection.

 The extracted metadata provides valuable historical evidence about Shoah events and the destinies of survivors, as well as insights into German compensation laws and legislative processes.
-This portal was created to simplify navigation within the vast collection for researchers.
-It contains all available metadata related to processed personal cases.
+This portal was created to showcase the collection and presents 500 personal files with metadata from the URO's Tel Aviv office.
 Files without privacy restrictions also include scans of the original documents.
+The whole collection is searchable in the National Library of Israel catalog.

 Contact us